 If you’re finding it difficult to stop obsessing about your relationship and move on, it’s generally because you’re seeking validation.
 You want the other person to validate you by expressing that they understand things from your perspective; that they feel your pain, know where they went wrong, and what they’ve subsequently lost.
 Neil Strauss said something to me a once that changed my life.
 He said, “you can’t expect the same person that wounded you to heal you.”

 Save yourself the emotional currency and understand that if someone had the capacity to disregard you, hurt you, and lie to you… They will never have the magic potion to heal the wounds that they inflicted.
 Guess who the only person is that has that power?
 YOU.
 You are the only one who knows it all – all of your secrets, failures, experiences, triggers, fears, shortcomings, etc. and guess what?… You’re STILL here, right by your own side.
 If that’s not what constitutes the most badass validation, I don’t know what does.
 Just because it’s been subconscious, doesn’t mean that it does not deserve to be recognized.
 No one will heal you more or better than you can heal yourself, right now.
-It’s a decision away.
+It’s one decision away.

 How to stop seeking validation STEP #2: Stop expecting them to “get it,” and acknowledge the pure GOLD that’s right in front of you.